AdityaBhanwadiya/HCIAssignment8/README.md

 Working on this project taught me a few things:

 - Adapting to the new OpenAI 1.0 API: Some function calls changed, which meant updating my code to the new format.
 - Azure-specific Authentication: Azure’s deployment names and endpoints can be tricky at first.
-But once you get the hang of it, it’s straightforward.
+But once I got the hang of it, it’s straightforward.
 - Environment Variables: Using .env to store keys is way safer than hardcoding them.
 Plus, it keeps your repo nice and clean.

+### Potential Applications
+- 🚀 Educational Tools: Quickly demonstrate AI capabilities for classrooms or online tutorials.

+- 🖥️ Rapid Prototyping: Test new ideas and integrations with Azure OpenAI without extensive setup.

+- ✨ Creative Projects: Generate engaging interactive elements for web apps and presentations.